 Would you like to talk to one of our farm advisors..?

 Our farm advisors can give you a full evaluation of all aspects of your farm business.
 They will undertake a full farm survey, provide a farm plan and may be able to give you some funding to help you save money and protect the environment.

 Over the last 10-15 years a comprehensive suite of land management advice and on-farm measures has been developed to minimise loss of pollutants from farms while maximising efficiency to increase yields and save costs.

-Some of the most common of these so-called Best Farming Practices (BFPs) that are now recommended to farmers, and which are now being delivered on farms across the UK are shown left.
+Some of the most common of these Best Farming Practices (BFPs) that are recommended to farmers, and which are now being delivered on farms across the UK, are shown left.